serverpod/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

   authKey,
 );
 ```
-See [Custom Providers - Client Setup](providers/custom-providers#client-setup) for more details.
+This will persist the user information and refresh any open streaming connection, see [Custom Providers - Client Setup](providers/custom-providers#client-setup) for more details.

 #### Monitor authentication changes
 To add a listener that tracks changes in the user's authentication state, useful for updating the UI: